-UNESCO-Japan Prize on ESD
+UNESCO-Japan Prize on Education for Sustainable Development

 The Prize and award winners recognize the role of education in connecting the social, economic, cultural and environmental dimensions of sustainable development.
 It was established by the Executive Board of UNESCO at its 195th session within the framework of the Global Action Programme (GAP) on ESD and officially announced at the UNESCO World Conference on ESD (10-12 November 2014, Aichi-Nagoya, Japan).
-The GAP calls for scaling up of ESD action at all levels as a means of implementing all 17 Sustainable Development Goals.

 Following the Executive Board's decision 207 EX/10.III.B in November 2019, the Prize was renewed.
 In the renewed cycle, the Prize will be managed for a period of six years (2020-2025) and will be awarded once per biennium (i.e. 2021, 2023 and 2025).